 FOR STARTERS

 If you are not comfortable playing with a click, start by having your metronome play sixteenth notes and clap or play quarter notes along to it.
 (Counting the sixteenth notes along with the click will help.)
 Then try clapping eighth notes.
 Make sure that your clapping lines up with the appropriate metronome clicks (record yourself and listen back to make sure.)
 When you feel comfortable with that, reverse it so the metronome plays quarter notes and you clap eighth and sixteenth notes.

 This is a good exercise to internalize the subdivisions.

-Now let’s take it to the drum set.
+Now lets take it to the drum set.
 Do the same thing playing drum beats.
 You play a quarter note beat while the metronome plays sixteenths and conversely, you play a sixteenth note beat while the metronome plays quarters.
-Make sure you can feel the pulse of the click before you start playing.
 Find the appropriate volume for it.
-Not so low that you have trouble following it and not so loud that it’s distracting.
-In general, if you are having trouble executing something, turn the metronome off and figure it out first.
+Not so low that you have trouble following it and not so loud that its distracting.

 It may help to think of the metronome as another musician that you’re playing with, like a percussionist playing a cowbell.
 Only this musician has perfect time.
 The more you play with a metronome, the more you will internalize the time that it generates.
 If you can choose the sound of the metronome, pick one that is musical and easy to hear.